majid75/CoCo/README.md

 the generated runnable CoCo file can be used for solving TTP instances.

-To solve a TTP instance, e.g. "a280_n279_bounded-strongly-corr_01.ttp" located in "data/a280-ttp/" subdirectory with 600 seconds as the timeout run the following
+To solve a TTP instance, e.g. "a280_n279_bounded-strongly-corr_01.ttp" located in "data/a280-ttp/" subdirectory with 600 seconds as the timeout value, run the following
 command:

 $ ./CoCo a280_n279_bounded-strongly-corr_01 600